 Sometimes I get caught inside my head, and all sorts of emotions drive my thoughts.
 These emotions tell me I’m not smart enough or strong enough.
-Or, sometimes they tell me that I am powerless to help my mom or make the world a better place.
+Or, sometimes they tell me that I am powerless to help those I love, or to make the world a better place.

-You have the same voice inside of your heart.
-It may not sound or feel exactly like mine, because it is your voice of wisdom, and only yours.
-Everyone has an inner voice that some people call their intuition.
-Whenever you feel fearful, angry, or filled with doubt or anxiety, try going down that blue slide into the green landscape of your heart.
-Close your eyes and take three deep breaths through your nose.
-When you exhale your breath the third time, slide down into your heart-space and be still.
+Eventually, you will feel calmer, and you can begin to exhale through your nose.
+When you exhale your breath for the third time through your nose, imagine sliding down into your heart-space.
+Now let your breath find its own rhythm and be still.
 If you have a question for yourself, ask it and allow the answer to come to you.
 You may hear it as an inner voice inside of your mind, or you may sense an answer that feels like truth.
 Overtime, the more you trust this inner-knowing, the more it will communicate with you and guide you.

 Remember, the busy thoughts of the mind that like to chatter throughout your day are often driven by your fears and not by your heart’s wisdom, or your intuition.
 They’re okay.
 They have their purpose, but mostly it’s to remind you of what you are holding onto that you can learn from.
 Your intuition, though, can become your constant friend who always speaks to you from pure love.
 She or he will never turn on you or leave you, but will always be there, sitting in your heart, waiting for you to stop and listen.

-P.P.S.
+P.S.
 If you sign up for Warriors of Light newsletter, my friends and I will send you cool tips on how to develop your inner wisdom and intuitive gifts.